 - Time scoring from tiebreaker matches

 Tiebreaker matches are played at the end of the regular season and are played in Best-Of-One (Bo1).
 Tiebreaker matches will only be created in the event of a tie by points and only if the standings of the tied teams would put them in different divisions or playoffs.
-The Administration may decide that further ties will be solved by tiebreaker matches.
+The Administration may decide at their sole discretion that further ties will be solved by tiebreaker matches.

 In case of another tie after the tiebreaker matches, a so-called time scoring will be applied.
-For this purpose, the sum of the match time of all defeats of the tiebreakers will be subtracted from the sum of the match time of all victories.
-In case of a win without a match, the match time will be set to 15 minutes.
+For this purpose, the sum of the match time of all victories of the tiebreakers will be subtracted from the sum of the match time of all defeats.
+In case of a default win, the match time will be set to 15 minutes.

 In case of another "3-way-tie" (each team is 1-1), the time rule applies.